bret-shaffer/bmi/README.md

-# A BMI Calculator
+# BMI Calculator

-Developed using Flutter and Dart
+Flutter Application that calculates the user's BMI.